 In the past few years, new drugs have been developed that exploit glucose loss in the urine as a means to counteract hyperglycemia in diabetes.
 If glucose is lost from the body via the urine, that is less glucose in the circulation.
 These new drugs are SGLT2 inhibitors, inhibiting the sodium-glucose cotransporter (SGLT2) that is specific to the kidney tubules and responsible for 90% of glucose reabsorption.
 There are now four FDA-approved SGLT2 inhibitors on the market--these drugs all have the suffix "-gliflozin" in their generic name.
 In clinical trials, SGLT2 inhibitors were found to effectively reduce hyperglycemia and promote weight loss.
 Although the drugs increase urine flow, it is not enough of an increase to bother most patients.
 There is excitement about these drugs because they improve glycemic control via a mechanism that is independent of insulin secretion or action, and thus it should be safe to use them as an added treatment when existing drugs fail to fully control hyperglycemia.

 In clinical trials leading up to drug approval, the main adverse effect of SGLT2 inhibitors was an increased risk of genital and urinary tract infections.
 However, since SGLT2 inhibitors have been approved, there have been reports of ketoacidosis, a serious condition that usually only occurs in type 1 diabetes when insulin levels are too low.
 There have also been reports of serious urinary tract infections.
-The FDA issued a warning in May 2015 about the increase in risk for ketoacidosis amongst SGLT2 users, and is continuing to investigate the safety of these drugs.
+The FDA issued a warning in December 2015 for healthcare professionals to be aware of the risk for ketoacidosis amongst SGLT2 users.
+The FDA is continuing to monitor the safety of these drugs.

 There are now four SGLT2 inhibitors approved by the